Operating Systems Design and Implementation

 This means presenting the stated base functionality for each of the milestones.
 This is extremely important as the milestones are cumulative.
 The base functionality are the minimum required to implement subsequent milestones.

 Late submissions.
 Generally, submissions must be completed by the stated deadline.
 Late submissions will be graded at 75% (one week delay) and 50% (two weeks delay) of the base points respectively.
-To help the students priorize the taskes, the course materials indicate the base functionality for each milestone.
+To help the students prioritize the tasks, the course materials indicate the base functionality for each milestone.
 Due to the schedule and to ensure enough time for grading, there is no late hand-in for milestone M0 and the final submission.

 Joker Cards.
 Life happens, and sometimes it’s good to get a little extra time.